 Saint Francis University President Fr.
-Malachi Van Tassell said in a letter to the Loretto, Penn., university that Nicholas Cumer, a graduate student in the Master of Cancer Care program, was one of the victims who died.
+Malachi Van Tassell said in a letter to the Loretto, Pa., university that Nicholas Cumer, a graduate student in the Master of Cancer Care program, was one of the victims who died.

 The Montgomery County Coroner Kent Harshbarger listed Cumer's cause of death as multiple gunshot wounds.